WeiJun428/text-summarizer/README.md

 #### Experiments and Hyperparamters

 Most of my experiment is conducted by training the model for 60 epochs, which took about 30 minutes each.
 If there is a tie (final loss is similar), I will stick with the one that follows the industrial standard or reduces the training time.
+I decide not to look at other evaluation method like ROUGE score as there are no difference in them between models trained only for 60 epochs.

 **Hidden Size**